-The Town of Jackson recognizes the role of parking in promoting access and mobility in its community.
-This "Phase II" study which focuses on developing a downtown parking management plan, follows a study completed in 2017 ("Phase I Study") that focused on the areas outside of Downtown Jackson (specifically Character Districts 3, 4, 5, and 6), examining parking dynamics and strategies related to residential, non-downtown commercial, and park-and-ride parking.
+The Town of Jackson recognizes the important role of parking management in promoting access and mobility in its community.
+This "Phase II" study which focuses on developing a downtown parking management plan, follows a study completed in 2017 ("Phase I Study") that focused on the areas outside of Downtown Jackson (specifically Character Districts 3, 4, 5, and 6), examining parking dynamics and strategies related to residential and non-downtown commercial parking.